 2.Teaching and Learning which involves one formative and one graded assessment of teaching and planning in the course participant's own school.

-Application is open to qualified teachers, at primary and post-primary level, who hold a recognised qualification from an awarding institution in Ireland or elsewhere.
+Application is open to qualified teachers, at primary and post-primary level, who hold a recognised qualification, Level 8 Pass Degree / Third Class degree, from an awarding institution in Ireland or elsewhere.
 Consideration will also be given to:

-- Graduates (with experience of working in an educational, training or education-related professional context).
-Evidence of Teaching
+- Graduates with a level 8 degree (with experience of working in an educational, training or education-related professional context).

-- Those holding equivalent qualifications with significant experience of working in an educational, training or education-related professional context.
+- Those holding equivalent qualifications from other jurisdictions which are equivalent to a level 8 degree with significant experience of working in an educational, training or education-related professional context.